-I have, for a very long time, been told of the beauty of Shakespeare’s works; of how is the best playwright in the English language, and among the best writers of the classic cannon.
+I have, for a very long time, been told of the beauty of Shakespeare’s works; of how he is the best playwright in the English language, and among the best writers of the classic canon.
 I have, on the several occasions I have had to read and study Shakespeare, been had it drilled into my head that his plays are incredible, remarkable.
 And a small part of me has always fought tooth and nail against it.
 Why should I think there is no better writer than Shakespeare just because several others think so?
 I have seen how bawdy and vulgar he can be.
 What is so beautiful about his plays?
 How exactly is he different from every other famous playwright?

-If I have struggled with Shakespeare, it is not so much because the Elizabethan language has gone over my head, but that I rebelled against being told what to think about the Bard.
+If I have struggled with Shakespeare, it is not so much because the Elizabethan language has gone over my head, but that I rebelled against being told what to think about the bard.
 I wanted to be able to form my own opinion about him, and so I have battled my way through the plays of his that I have read.
 I cannot say that I did not appreciate a few of his works.
 However, I refused to think him remarkable.
 For me, Marlowe was a better playwright because of the raw passion that comes through in his plays.

 It has crept in upon me, slowly but steadily over the past five years, as I discovered I was better able to appreciate the likes of Twelfth Night, A Midsummer Night’s Dream, Hamlet, Romeo and Juliet, Julius Caesar, and so on whenever I watched a stage or movie performance.
 So much in the dialogue begins to make sense when I see Shakespeare in action.
 I have begun to understand the endless possibilities of character portrayals simply because of the universality of his men and women that walk the pages of almost every conceivable human emotion.
 I have also begun to comprehend the stage-directions within the dialogue that gives the text a vast lee-way for interpretation in the imagination of the reader.